ergebnis/php-package-template/.github/CONTRIBUTING.md

 ## Dependency Analysis

-We are using [`maglnet/composer-require-checker`](https://github.com/maglnet/ComposerRequireChecker) to prevent the use of unknown symbols in production code.
+We use [`maglnet/composer-require-checker`](https://github.com/maglnet/ComposerRequireChecker) to prevent the use of unknown symbols in production code.

 Run